awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 **Creating a bucket**
 If you don't specify a Region when you create a bucket, Amazon S3 creates the bucket in the US East \(N\.
 Virginia\) Region\.
 Therefore, if you want to create a bucket in a specific Region, you must specify the Region when you create the bucket\.

-Buckets created after September 30, 2020, will support only virtual hosted\-style requests\.
-Path\-style requests will continue to be supported for buckets created on or before this date\.
-For more information, see [ Amazon S3 Path Deprecation Plan – The Rest of the Story](https://aws.amazon.com/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/)\.
+Update \(September 23, 2020\) – We have decided to delay the deprecation of path\-style URLs to ensure that customers have the time that they need to transition to virtual hosted\-style URLs\.
+For more information, see [Amazon S3 Path Deprecation Plan – The Rest of the Story](https://aws.amazon.com/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/)\.

 ### About permissions<a name="about-access-permissions-create-bucket"></a>